darinz/DL/02_Neural_Network/02_multi_layer_perceptrons.md

 3. Apply the activation function $`f^{(l)}`$ to get the activations $`h^{(l)}`$.
 4. Repeat for all layers until the output layer.

+> **Intuition:** Each layer is like a filter, extracting more abstract features from the data as it passes through.

 ### Layer Dimensions

+> **Annotation:** The choice of layer sizes (number of neurons per layer) is a hyperparameter.
+Too few neurons may underfit, too many may overfit.

 For a network with layer sizes $`[n_0, n_1, n_2, \ldots, n_L]`$: